UltraMessaging/mon_self/README.md

 Informatica recommends decreasing the frequency of sampling rather than decreasing the amount of data per sample.

+A few customers have an existing application monitoring infrastructure that cannot easily handle multiple per-transport-session records.
+These customers aggregated all receiver transport stats into a single receiver record and included that in their monitoring infrastructure.
+However, they wrote the individual transport session records to a local disk file to make the detailed information available, albeit somewhat less conveniently.

+One exception to the "no aggregation" guideline are the "drop" counters due to malformed packets.
+It is rarely useful to differentiate between the different drop counters.
+If any of them are non-zero,
+it typically means that a security port scanner or a misconfigured application is sending unrecognized packets to UM.

 ## Architecture

 A separate thread is created to sample stats and print them to STDOUT.